- Published on

 What unsettles me is not the capability of the machines themselves, but the collective sleepwalking that surrounds their arrival.
 We are accelerating down a highway at night, hands resting lightly on the wheel, trusting that the road ahead resembles the one behind us.
 By the time the scenery changes, it may already be too late to slow down.

 I don’t write this as an authority.
 I’m not an economist, a futurist, or a policy architect.
-I’m a technician–a person who builds, fixes, and breaks systems for a living.
-That vantage point matters, because systems fail in recognizable ways, and this one is showing familiar cracks.
+I’m a technician — a person who builds, fixes, and breaks systems for a living.
+That vantage point matters, because systems also succeed in recognizable ways, and the shape of what’s coming is more legible from the bench than from the podium.

 If we are going to lose work as we know it, we should at least be honest about what replaces it.